Seal of Dane County County of Dane

 Prevailing wage is the combination of the basic hourly wage rate and any fringe benefits rate, paid to workers in a specific classification of laborer or mechanic in the area where construction, alteration, or repair is performed, as determined by the Secretary of Labor.
 The Wage and Hour Division posts labor classifications and their prevailing wage rates in wage determinations on sam.gov.
 Review our guide to help you navigate sam.gov.
 Waivers for this requirement are possible if complying would increase facility's costs by 25% or more or where produced are not produced in th U.S. in sufficient quality or quantity.

-See more information about Prevailing Wages fom the Department of Labor website and Department of Labor FAQs.
+See the final IRS guidelines on prevailing wage for IRA credits.
+To learn more, check out the Lawyer's For Good Prevailing Wage Fact Sheet and see more information about Prevailing Wages fom the Department of Labor website and Department of Labor FAQs.

 Apprenticeship requirements include three components: